 On his radio show, Smith accurately predicted that LeBron James, Dwyane Wade and Chris Bosh would sign with the Miami Heat.
 Smith returned to ESPN from 2011-2012, but left again for Sirius XM Radio in 2013.

 While Smith worked his way up the ranks through his work on radio, he truly became a star as a television personality.
-Smith is currently the co-host of First Takealongside Max Kellerman and Molly Qerim, having started in the role back in 2012 when it was him and Skip Bayless on screen.
+Smith is currently the co-host of First Take aongside Molly Qerim, having started in the role back in 2012 when it was him and Skip Bayless on screen.
+His former First Take co-host, Max Kellerman, left the program in August 2021.

 Stephen A. Smith Personal Life